-Porcelain veneer material is extremely durable, however, it is more brittle than natural tooth enamel.
-If you bite down on hard items like your fingernails, plastic packaging, or beer caps, your veneers are more prone to chip or crack.
+Porcelain veneer material is extremely durable; however, it is brittler than natural tooth enamel.
+Do not bite down on hard items like your fingernails, plastic packaging, or beer caps.
+Just like natural teeth, your veneers can chip or crack.

 What can you not do with porcelain veneers?